rsvp/chess/README.md

 * Fortune favors the brave.
 * Get the knights into action before both bishops are developed.
 * Given castling on opposite-sides, attack where your pawn chain is pointing.
+* Given two developing alternatives, select the more aggressive threatening move.
 * Given two opportunities to capture pawns, make the move towards the center.
 * Good attacks win games, but good defense wins championships.
 * Good offense and good defense both begin with good development.